 major must be management if they are selecting this cohort.)

 IBEA students will have the unique opportunity to meet and study alongside students from all over the world, developing a springboard for their future professional networks.
 The joint project with a corporate partner at each institution abroad also ensures that IBEA students expand their professional network and meet potential future employers.

 Semesters 1-3: Students will remain at South Carolina for their first three semesters.
 Here, they will begin their studies and fulfill their prerequisite classes.

 Semester 4: South Carolina students will travel to meet the rest of the cohort and complete their fourth semester in Mannheim.

 Semester 5: The entire cohort will travel together to South Carolina where they will take classes for one semester.

-Semester 6: During the second semester of their junior year, the entire IBEA cohort will study and travel at ESSEC’s newly inaugurated campus in Singapore.
+Semester 6: During the second semester of their junior year, the entire IBEA cohort will travel to and study at ESSEC’s campus in Singapore.

 Semester 7: The first semester of their senior year will be spent learning in Rio de Janeiro at FGV-EBAPE.